 Ada began her career working to end violence against women in 2001, at a shelter-based victim advocacy organization in Los Angeles.
 During her tenure there, she served in a number of capacities, starting as front-line staff implementing new protocols to screen new welfare applicants for domestic violence and connect those identified to services, and moved quickly into management positions where she developed and oversaw critical programs, supervised and trained staff, wrote and administered grants, and ensured compliance with multiple contracts.
 With a talent for thinking of old problems in new ways, she was charged with identifying and filling gaps in services, often completely redesigning programs to implement best or promising practices, or creating new and innovative programs centered around primary prevention of violence and related social problems.
 She developed and pioneered cutting edge programming, and revamped agency policies and practices, so that the organization could have a more targeted focus - driven by root causes rather than symptomology - and to be more responsive to the evolving community.
 Most recently, Ada worked with leaders of multiple governmental and non-governmental organizations in Santa Monica, California, to implement a city-wide initiative aimed at changing cultural norms around masculinity and violence.
 Ada now lives in Oakland with her two dogs, and pursues fashion as a hobby in her free time.

-Deborah Son, Capacity Building Associate at the Asian Pacific Institute on Gender-Based Violence, provides culturally-specific technical assistance and training in the Domestic Violence Homicide Prevention Initiative to implementation sites nationwide.
+Deborah Son, Project Coordinator at the Asian Pacific Institute on Gender-Based Violence, provides culturally-specific technical assistance and training in the Domestic Violence Homicide Prevention Initiative to implementation sites nationwide.
 She also works to support California-wide initiatives to inspire leadership, community, and meaningful access to services for members of racially and ethnically diverse communities.

 Deborah has participated in violence prevention and health advocacy initiatives since 2007.
 She led advocacy services for the Contra Costa County Domestic Violence Homicide Prevention Initiative, acting as the primary trainer for a local California domestic violence service provider, developing programs and service provision in accelerated service access for high-risk victims.
 Prior to this, she managed medical-legal partnerships at Alameda Health System, leading a team of over one hundred interns to address the social determinants of health within the county health care system, advocating for the power of trauma-informed practices and treating and recognizing the etiologies of root psychological and social conditions.